Teaching

 Field teaching

 I enjoy teaching students in the field sites.
-Over the summer of 2021 and 2022, I taught several undergraduate students from University of Rhode Island, and Puerto Rico in field measurements such as saltwater intrusion geophysics, well installation and monitoring, stream-gauging etc.
+Over the summer of 2021 and 2022, I taught several undergraduate students from the University of Rhode Island, and Puerto Rico in field measurements such as saltwater intrusion geophysics, well installation and monitoring, stream-gauging, etc.